tszheichoi/awesome-sensor-logger/QUESTIONNAIRE.md

 **Only if you use Sensor Logger Cloud as your data delivery mechanism.
 Unavailable if you choose Manual.*

+## Viewing Questionnaire Answers Online (Recommended)
-When viewing on Sensor Logger Cloud, you get a cleaned version of the questionnaire, where the questions are keys and answers are values.
-You can view them in a table directly on the website or download them CSV.
+When viewing via Sensor Logger Cloud, you get a cleaned version of the questionnaire, where the questions are keys and answers are values.
+You can view them in a table directly on the website.

 ```json
 {